City of Clarence: State and federal politics

 The majority area of the City of Clarence falls within the Australian Electoral Division of Franklin, while a small part in the north of the electorate around Richmond falls within the electorate of Lyons.
 The boundaries of the electorate of Franklin at Federal level are also the same as those of the State Division of Franklin for the Tasmanian House of Assembly (lower house).
 For the State Legislative Council, the City of Clarence falls within the electoral boundaries of both Pembroke, and Rumney.

 Franklin voters tend to be swing voters, and although there have been long periods of occupation by one major party or the other, Franklin has never been a safe seat.
 The longest-serving member was William McWilliams who held the seat in two separate terms for over 20 years.
 Although during this period he served as a member of five different Australian political parties, and as an independent member.
 Liberal (conservative) member Bill Falkinder was the longest-serving member who only represented one party, holding the seat from 1946 until 1966.
 Liberal member Bruce Goodluck also held he seat for 18 years from 1975 until 1993, but since then the seat has been safely in Labor hands, with Harry Quick (1993–2007), and Julie Collins (since 2007) holding the seat.

 The Legislative Council seat of Pembroke was a non-party seat until 1991 when Independent Member Peter McKay joined the Liberal Party.
-The last Independent member for Pembroke was Cathy Edwards, who represented the seat between 1999-2001.
+The last Independent member for Pembroke was Cathy Edwards, who represented the seat between 1999 and 2001.
 The current member is Labor's Luke Edmunds who has held the seat since 2022, replacing Jo Siejka, also from the Labor Party.

 In Rumney, the other Legislative Council seat within Clarence.
 Established in 1999, and first held by Labor's Lin Thorpe.
-The current member is Labor's Sarah Lovell, who has held the seat since 2017, replacing current Clarence Councillor Tony Mulder who served between 2011-2017.
+The current member is Labor's Sarah Lovell, who has held the seat since 2017, replacing current Clarence Councillor Tony Mulder who served between 2011 and 2017.